 His compositions are performed worldwide by greatest artists.
 In 2011 his children opera "Es war ein einmal Stück Holz" (“Once Upon A Time There was A piece Of Wood”) after C. Collodi’s Pinocchio, commissioned and co-produced by the Cologne Gürzenich-Orchester and the Cologne Kinderoper, was a great success and all performances were sold out.
 Since then, the opera has been staged several times in Hungary, Italy, Switzerland, Spain and Austria, in the relative translations.
 A CD production of it has been released in UK in 2019.

-Upcoming events in 2020 include a new theatrical work (premiere, May 2020) ad a Commission from the Staatskapelle Dresden for a new work for ensemble for the Beethoven Celebration in October 2020.
+In 2020 he has received a Commission from the Staatskapelle Dresden for a new work for ensemble for the Beethoven Celebration in October 2020.

 From 2003 to 2009 Mr. Fontanelli was the Director of the Gamper Festival of Contemporary Music (Brunswick, ME - USA) and a member of the distinguished faculty/artist roster of the prestigious Bowdoin Summer Music Festival in Brunswick, a position he has also held in 2008 at the Internationale Sommerakademie Mozarteum in Salzburg.